We monitor movement of abnormal road loads over more than 7,000 Network Rail owned structures to ensure the safety of both road and rail users.

 How to notify us

-ESDAL is a free tool provided by Highways England so that you can submit compliant notices.
-ESDAL automatically identifies affected authorities for you, and forwards your notification to the correct areas.
+The best way to notify us about abnormal load movements is through Highways England’s Electronic Service Delivery for Abnormal Loads, or ESDAL.
+This is a free tool which identifies affected authorities for you and forwards your notification to the correct areas.
 ESDAL will also identify a number of known issues with proposed routes prior to submission.

-If you prefer to use email to issue a notification, we provide a number of tools to help you to identify if Network Rail will be affected by your Abnormal Load.
+We provide a number of tools to help you to identify if Network Rail will be affected by your Abnormal Load movement.
+To request any of these, or for more information, please call or email the abnormal loads team using the information below.

 - ‘Live’ capacity data via Google Maps is available in a zip file, with instructions included.
 This data is designed to help notifiers assess whether a proposed route traverses any Network Rail structure for which the vehicle is likely to be too onerous.
 By ‘live’ we mean that the data for individual bridges will be updated whenever our engineers indicate that an amendment is necessary.